ayuusse/Game-automation-using-AutoHotkey/README.md

 # Prerequisites
 ### **Must Have**
-* **AutoHotkey:** Its kind of obvious but you will need AutoHotkey for this, we will be using AutoHotkey v2 which you can download [here](https://www.autohotkey.com/v2/).
+* **AutoHotkey[[Link]](https://www.autohotkey.com/v2/):** Its kind of obvious but you will need AutoHotkey for this, we will be using AutoHotkey v2 as there is no point in learning v1.
 Follow the Installation instructions its not very complicatied.

-* **VS code:** Since we are writing a programme its recommended to use some kind of IDE, I personally use VS code with the following extensions.
+* **VS code[[Link]](https://code.visualstudio.com/download):** Since we are writing a programme its recommended to use some kind of IDE, I personally use VS code with the following extensions.

 | Extensions    | Link   |
 | ----------    | ----   |